Microchipping Your Cat

 Due to their little experience outside they are likely to get lost and be unable to find their way back home.
 Getting your cat microchipped, even if they are more of an indoor cat, is always the safest option because you can never predict that they won’t venture out at some point and go missing.

-Your cat can be microchipped from the age of five weeks and onwards.
-It is always ideal to make sure your cat is microchipped before letting them outside for the first time in case they get lost.
+Kittens can often be microchipped at their first vaccination appointment, at around 8 weeks of age.
+It is always ideal to make sure your cat is microchipped before letting them go outside for the first time in case they get lost.

 The procedure is very quick and is considered relatively painless, it should be no more painful than an injection or having their blood taken for a test.
 Some owners ask for their pet to be microchipped whilst they are being spayed or neutered if they will not be let out of the house before this time – this means the microchip is implanted while the cat is under anaesthetic.
 This is a common practice, but does run the risk of your cat not having identification if they are accidentally let out of the house before then.

 It is a horrible experience if your cat goes missing, but there are some important things that you can do: